alexflint/process-isolation/README.md

 Internally, `process_isolation` shuttles data back and forward between the main python interpreter and the forked child process.
-When you call a function from a module imported via `import_isolated`, that function runs in the isolated process.
+When you call a function from an isolated module, that function runs in the isolated child process.

 ```python
 os = import_isolated('os')
 os.rmdir('/tmp/foo')  # this function will run in the isolated child process
 ```

-The same is true when you instantiate a class (after all, a class constructor is really just a special kind of function).
+The same is true when you instantiate a class -- after all, a constructor is really just a special kind of function.

 ```python
 collections = import_isolated('collections')
 my_dict = collections.OrderedDict()
 ```

-This code created an `OrderedDict` object residing in the isolated process.
-To make sure the isolated process really is isolated, the OrderedDict will reside in the child process forever.
-The `my_dict` object in the main python interpreter is actually a proxy object that will shuttle member calls back and forth to the child process.
+This code creates an `OrderedDict` object residing in the isolated process.
+To make sure the isolated process really is isolated, the `OrderedDict` will stay in the child process forever. `my_dict` is actually a proxy object that will shuttle member calls back and forth to the child process.
 For all intents and purposes, you can treat `my_dict` just like a real `OrderedDict`.

 ```python
 my_dict['abc'] = 123